The Truth About COVID and The Impact On Life Insurance

 How does coronavirus affect life insurance?
 The answer is that it depends.

-For some, the virus may be literally a matter of their survival and they are forced into rethinking all aspects of what would happen if something were to happen.
+For some, the virus may be a matter of survival, forcing them to rethink all aspects of their future in case something were to happen.

-However, for others who haven’t experienced anything near death’s door at least yet, there isn’t much change going on here other than concern over those more severely impacted by this condition (and also general discomfort).
+However, for those who haven’t experienced anything near death’s door yet, there isn’t much change other than concern for those more severely impacted by this condition and general discomfort.

 The thought of losing your life to this virus is terrifying, but for over 200,000 families in America it has turned out not just a possibility.
 Let’s examine the impact on existing policies and how new ones may affect you or other family members going forward.

 Pandemic insurance coverage is not an exception to the rule that life insurance policies cover you for any cause of death.
-If it’s been less than a year since purchase, then claim likely they’ll pay out even if pandemic-related deaths are involved!
+If it’s within a year since purchase, they’ll likely pay out even if the death is related to a pandemic.

 With few exceptions, life insurance policies will pay for any cause of death once the policy is in force.
 But what about coronavirus?

-The good news: generally speaking an individual’s existing corona-virus-related claim has been honored by many companies because this viral infection is not recognized as being war or terrorism-related so it falls under one specific exception – which only applies if you die from a pandemic!
+Good news: Many companies have honored existing coronavirus-related claims because this viral infection is not considered war or terrorism-related.
+Instead, it falls under a specific exception, which only applies if you die from a pandemic.

 How will COVID affect life insurance companies?